 My consideration of the Authority's arrangements to secure economy, efficiency and effectiveness has been based on the audit work undertaken on the accounts as well as placing reliance on the work completed as part of the Improvement Assessment under the Local Government (Wales) Measure 2009.
-The Auditor General will highlight areas where the effectiveness of these arrangements has yet to be demonstrated or where improvements could be made when he publishes his Annual Improvement Report.
+My Annual Improvement Report will highlight areas where the effectiveness of these arrangements has yet to be demonstrated or where improvements could be made.

-I issued a certificate confirming that the audit of the accounts has been completed on 29 September 2014.
+I issued a certificate confirming that the audit of the accounts has been completed on 30 September 2015.

-The financial audit fee for 2013-14 is currently expected to be in line with the agreed fee set out in the Annual Audit Outline.
+The financial audit fee for 2014-15 is currently expected to be in line with the agreed fee set out in the Annual Audit Outline.

-Yours sincerely
+Yours sincerely,

-Anthony Barrett For and on behalf of the Appointed Auditor
+Anthony Barrett For and on behalf of the Auditor General for Wales